chyoo91/RepDetectNet-for-ASD/README.md

-# RRBNet: Offcial Pytorch Implementation
+# A Unified Approach to Stereotyped Behavior Detection for Screening Autism Spectrum Disorder - Official-Pytorch-Implementation

 This repository provides the official PyTorch implementation of the following paper aimed at detecting restrictive and repetitive behaviors (RRBs) :
 <img src="fig_architecture.png" width="1000">

-> Video-based Stereotyped Behavior Detection for Early Diagnosis of Autism Spectrum Disorder
+> A Unified Approach to Stereotyped Behavior Detection for Screening Autism Spectrum Disorder
 >
 > Abstract: -

 ---

 ## Updates
-08/04/2023: Project page built
+22/04/2024: Project page built

-All code related to this work will be made available.
+All code and datasets related to this work will be made available.

 ## Get Started
 - Clone this repo and install dependencies: